Configuration Parameters

 No—connect to the server from the Dr.Web Firewall for Linux address.

-As client and Dr.Web Firewall for Linux addresses are usually the same in the outgoing connections interception mode, the default value is No.
+As the client and Dr.Web Firewall for Linux addresses are usually the same in the outgoing connection interception mode, the default value is No.

 Default value: No